Dj3ni/I3_ProjetSymphony/doc/readme.md

 # Project Context

 I have to build a Symphony project for school and was asked that it contains:
-- user sessions
+- user sessions / login - logout
-- a DB
+- a DB with crud fonctions
 - search form

 # Project Title

-My website is for gamers who want to subscribe to a boardgame club.
+My website is for boardgamers who want to subscribe to a boardgame club.
 It will be possible for them to consult their events, their game libraries and subscribe to a game session.

 ## Features